A few more items from the cupboard, these concerning cartoonist Christoph Mueller and published here a few years ago.

 The “Mighty” Millborough: Les Choses De La Vie has no American publisher, alas, but is available from the French publisher here.
-A video preview of this particular book is below.
 It is a gorgeously made collection, inside and out.
 Pester your American publisher friends, please, about Mr. Mueller’s “Mighty” Millborough.

 And an appreciation by the brilliant Chris Ware: